-There are two known types of rheumatoid arthritis today: seropositive rheumatoid arthritis and seronegative rheumatoid arthritis.
+There are two known types of rheumatoid arthritis: seropositive rheumatoid arthritis and seronegative rheumatoid arthritis.

-A positive result on the presence of these antibodies, coupled with symptoms usually associated with RA, can mean a possible RA diagnosis.
-These antibodies are present in 60 to 80 percent of people battling RA, and studies have shown that these develop ahead of the clinical symptoms by 5 to 10 years.
+Testing positive for these antibodies, coupled with symptoms usually associated with RA, may lead to a possible RA diagnosis.
+As emphasized by the Illinois Bone & Joint Institute, anti-CCPs are said to be found in 60 to 80 percent of people battling RA, and research has suggested that these antibodies can appear in the body around five to 10 years before diagnosis.3

-Dr. David Pietsky, professor of Medicine and Immunology at the Duke University School of Medicine mentions that, “You can have RA without being seropositive, but it is easier to meet the criteria if you are positive.”
-2
+Seronegative rheumatoid arthritis is the exact opposite of seropositive RA — patients do not have any of the aforementioned antibodies present in their system.
+In an article for the Arthritis Foundation, Dr. David Pietsky, professor of Medicine and Immunology at the Duke University School of Medicine, mentions: “You can have RA without being seropositive, but it is easier to meet the criteria if you are positive.”

 A common sequence of amino acids, referred to as the shared epitope, may differentiate these two types of RA.
 These amino acids are “encoded” in the human leukocyte antigen (HLA) genetic site, which play a role in creating the proteins that manage immune responses.
 There is a theory that these amino acids attach themselves to protein parts called citrullinated peptides, and this affects production of anti-CCP antibodies.6